mike-b-roberts/morePVs/morePVs_setup_instructions.md

 `STC_xx`  Solar TOU Combined tariff based on EASO TOU periods, with additional off-peak solar period and xx% off EASO TOU rates

 `SBTd_xx_yy` Solar block TOU tariff (daily):
-                Based on TOU with `xx%` discount
-                and each customer having a fixed daily quota of solar energy, based on total annual generation during solar period cp allocated a fixed % (`cp_solar_allocation` given as decimal (`0.yy`)in `tariff_lookup.csv`) and the remainder shared equally between units.
+                Based on TOU with `xx%` discount and each customer having a fixed daily quota of solar energy, based on total annual generation during solar period (single solar period is defined in `tariff_lookup.csv` as constant all year, and the script handles DST shift) cp allocated a fixed % (`cp_solar_allocation` given as decimal (`0.yy`)in `tariff_lookup.csv`) and the remainder shared equally between units.

 `SIT_xx` Solar Instantaneous TOU tariff :
-                Based on TOU with `xx%` discount
-                and each customer having a quota of solar energy, based on % of instantaneous generation at that timestamp after cp load has been satisfied.
+                Based on TOU with `xx%` discount and each customer having a quota of solar energy, based on % of instantaneous generation at that timestamp after cp load has been satisfied.
-                This is *not* a block tariff. `local_import` is calculated statically
+                This is *not* a block tariff. `local_import` is calculated statically.

 `CostPlus_xx`   Based on bills paid at parent tariff + xx%.
 Fixed costs (and CP?) shared evenly; Volumetric costs shared by usage;
                 How best to deal with demand charges?